 Find the screws (up to four) on the outside of the flange, which will need to come out.
 Use your multi-head screwdriver fitted with the corresponding screw bit to remove the screws.

 Lift the flange off and clean it under a faucet or with disinfecting wipes.
-Set it aside on the newspaper.
-Tuck the disposable rag into the mouth of the sewage outflow pipe to block unpleasant odors and gasses from emitting.
+Set it aside on the drop cloth or newspaper.

 Reattach the water supply hose to the inflow valve on the toilet.
 Make sure you’ve got it affixed tightly so there’ll be no dribbles or leaks later.